Eunit99/eunit99/README.md

 I am Emmanuel Uchenna, freelance ``chat bot developer`` | ``web developer`` | ``web designer`` | ``frontend developer``
 | ``graphic designer``

-I am a seasoned frontend web developer. **HTML5**, **CSS3**, **JavaScript**, **jQuery**, **VueJS**, and **ReactJS** are my web development tools.
-I am familiar with responsive design techniques, approaching all projects with a mobile-first view, ensuring that what I produce will look great regardless of the type of device it is being viewed on.
+I am a seasoned front-end web developer. **HTML5**, **CSS3**, **JavaScript**, **jQuery**, **VueJS**, and **ReactJS** are my web development tools.
+I am familiar with responsive design techniques, approaching all projects with a mobile-first View, ensuring that what I produce will look great regardless of the type of device it is being viewed on.

-I love creating websites and also programming.
-This is all my motivation pushing me to improve my skills in multiple disciplines such as: UX design, UI design, frontend development, I think these are just the titles for companies.
-For me it is the path for turning ideas into live applications.
+I love creating websites and programming.
+This is all my motivation pushing me to improve my skills in multiple disciplines such as UX design, UI design, and front-end development, I think these are just the titles for companies.
+For me, it is the path for turning ideas into live applications.
 <br />